Continuous positive airway pressure: Nasal CPAP

 Nasal prongs or a nasal mask is the most common modality of treatment.
 Nasal prongs are placed directly in the person's nostrils.
 A nasal mask is a small mask that covers the nose.
 There are also nasal pillow masks which have a cushion at the base of the nostrils, and are considered the least invasive option.
 Frequently, nasal CPAP is used for infants, although this use is controversial.
 Studies have shown nasal CPAP reduces ventilator time, but an increased occurrence of pneumothorax also was prevalent.

 Nasopharyngeal CPAP

 Nasopharyngeal CPAP is administered by a tube that is placed through the person's nose and ends in the nasopharynx.
 This tube bypasses the nasal cavity in order to deliver the CPAP farther down in the upper respiratory system.

 Face mask

-A full face mask over the mouth and nose is another approach for people who breathe out of their mouths when they sleep.
+A full face mask over the mouth and nose is another approach for people who breathe out of their mouths when they sleep, as this can deal with oral air leaks that reduce effectiveness of CPAP.
 Often, oral masks and naso-oral masks are used when nasal congestion or obstruction is an issue.
-Devices that combine nasal pressure with mandibular advancement devices (MAD) also exist.
+There are also devices that combine nasal pressure with mandibular advancement devices (MAD).